thegrill/grill/docs/source/prim_composition.rst

        When :usdcpp:`doc <UsdObject::GetDocumentation>` of the ``CheerioA_164`` prim is modified, the changes are visible on **all** ``CheerioA_*`` prims, since they share the composition arc and the layer being modified.

     #.
-The :ref:`local arc <glossary:livrps strength ordering>` arc targeting the anonymous houdini LOP layer from the :ref:`glossary:root layerstack` is set as :ref:`glossary:edittarget`.
+The :ref:`local arc <glossary:liverps strength ordering>` arc targeting the anonymous houdini LOP layer from the :ref:`glossary:root layerstack` is set as :ref:`glossary:edittarget`.

        Once the :usdcpp:`doc <UsdObject::GetDocumentation>` is modified, the changes are visible on ``CheerioA_164`` **only**, since nothing else shares that arc.